 Sample Curriculum Map

-Our Creative Writing MFA can be completed full-time in 3 years, or part-time over 4-6 years.
-This sample curriculum map is designed to give you an idea of your course load as a full-time student over 3 years.
-For full course information review our Course Catalog.
+Our Creative Writing MFA can be completed full-time in three years, or part-time over four to six years.
+This sample curriculum map is designed to give you an idea of your course load as a full-time student over three years.
+For full course information, review our course catalog.

 Spring Semester 1 (8 credits)